GoogleCloudPlatform/dialogflow-ccai-omnichannel/README.md

 4. For this demo we are integrating an iframe with the preview of the add in the external website interface.
 In a real world application, this will be provided through an ads platform.

 ### Verified Calls
-With Verified Calls, you can upgraade a regular phone call from a business to a consumer.
+With Verified Calls, you can upgrade a regular phone call from a business to a consumer.
 When a user receives a call from a business, the user sees who is calling, the logo of the business, that the business has been verified, and the reason for the call.
 See the [Verified Calls](https://developers.google.com/business-communications/verified-calls/guides/learn) documentation for more information.

 #### Before you begin